 These Glazed Air Fryer Donuts are moist, fluffy, and covered with a delicious vanilla glaze.
 You’ll love how easy it is to make these delectable treats from scratch with an air fryer.

-How to Make Glazed Donuts in the Air Fryer
+How to Make Glazed Air Fryer Donuts

 - Froth the yeast.
 Mix the warm water and milk with the dry active yeast and a tablespoon of granulated sugar in a large measuring cup.
 Allow it to froth up and rise for about 5 minutes.